CDCgov/cdc-open-viz/packages/CDC-Maps/README.md

 The supported formats are CSV and JSON files.

 For more information, read the [CDC's official guidance](https://www.cdc.gov/wcms/4.0/cdc-wp/data-presentation/instructions/data-map-instructions.html) on formatting and to get example data files.

-### Things to Avoid

-* **Do not use this component where a parent element has `position: relative` set.**
-The tooltips are positioned absolutely relative to the viewport they're in.
-If you're including the component inside an element where `position: relative` is set they will be relative to that container element, causing the tooltips to be offset.

 ## Contributing